Snapshot Genetic Genealogy

 Genetic Genealogy Use Cases

 Genetic genealogy has traditionally been used to discover new relatives and build a full family tree.
 However, it can also be used to discover the identity of an unknown individual by using DNA to identify relatives and then using genealogy research to build family trees and deduce who the unknown individual could be.
 These techniques have primarily been used to discover the family history of adopted individuals, but they apply equally as well to forensic applications.
 Genetic genealogy has been used to identify victims' remains, as well as suspects, in a number of high-profile cases.
-Most recently, genetic genealogy was used to zero in on a suspect in the Golden State Killer case.

 Because genetic genealogy uses the same type of data generated for Snapshot DNA Phenotyping and Snapshot Kinship, the analysis can quickly be performed on existing cases, and new cases have a wide array of options for generating new leads from a single DNA sample.